-To equip Iowa youth with life skills and introduce them to the emotional, social, and financial realities of being a parent by providing a free, relevant, and research-driven curriculum to schools and youth-serving agencies across Iowa.
+To equip youth and emerging adults with life skills and introduce them to the emotional, social and financial realities of being a parent by providing a free, relevant and research-driven curriculum to schools, colleges, and youth-serving agencies.

-Our vision is to empower Iowa youth to be good stewards of their decision-making responsibilities across their lifespan.
+To empower youth and emerging adults to be good stewards of their decision-making responsibilities across their lifespan.

 Parenting: It's a Life is a free curriculum designed for grades 7-12.
 It introduces teens to the financial realities of being a parent, responsible decision-making, healthy relationships, peer pressure, and concepts related to paternity and child support.
 The teaching materials are a valuable addition to courses in Family and Consumer Sciences, Life Skills, and Health.